mindtheworld/MyTest/README.md

 - Add one more level of abstraction by introducing AbstractItem class.
 - Remove code duplication, move common parts of logic (ex.
 UpdateSellIn..etc) into AbstractItem class.
 (Rerun all tests, make sure it stays in Green)
 - Add app.config to allow easy adjustment to Quality range.
 (Set QualityMin=0, QualityMax=50)
+- Mionr changes to project file structure, moved DefaultQualityModifier into settings, added new property HasSellInPassed.

 ## Todo: